Nevill Mott: Early life and education

 Nevill Francis Mott was born on 30 September 1905 in Leeds, England, the son of Charles Francis Mott and Lilian Mary Reynolds, a granddaughter of Sir John Richardson, and great granddaughter of Sir John Henry Pelly, 1st Baronet.
 Miss Reynolds was a Cambridge Mathematics Tripos graduate and at Cambridge was the best woman mathematician of her year.
 His parents met in the Cavendish Laboratory, when both were engaged in physics research under J. J. Thomson.

 Nevill grew up first in the village of Giggleswick in the West Riding of Yorkshire, where his father was Senior Science Master at Giggleswick School.
 His mother also taught Maths at the School.
 The family moved (due to his father's jobs) first to Staffordshire, then to Chester and finally Liverpool, where his father had been appointed Director of Education.
 Mott was at first educated at home by his mother.
-At age ten, he began formal education at Clifton College in Bristol, followed by study at St. John's College, Cambridge, where he read the Mathematics Tripos, supervised by Ralph Fowler.
+At age ten, he began formal education at Clifton College in Bristol, followed by study at St John's College, Cambridge—where he read the Mathematics Tripos, supervised by Ralph Fowler.

 Career and research

 In 1929, Mott was appointed a lecturer in the School of Physics at the University of Manchester.
-He returned to Cambridge in 1930 as a Fellow of and lecturer at Gonville and Caius College, and in 1933 moved to the University of Bristol as Melville Wills Professor of Theoretical Physics.
+He returned to Cambridge in 1930 as a Fellow of and lecturer at Gonville and Caius College, Cambridge, and in 1933 moved to the University of Bristol as Melville Wills Professor of Theoretical Physics.
 In 1948, he became Henry Overton Wills Professor of Physics and Director of the Henry Herbert Wills Physical Laboratory at Bristol.
-In 1954, he was appointed Cavendish Professor at Cambridge, a position he held until 1971.
+In 1954, he was appointed Cavendish Professor of Physics at Cambridge, a position he held until 1971.
 He was instrumental in the painful cancellation of the planned particle accelerator because of its very high cost.
 He also served as Master of Gonville and Caius College, 1959–1966.

 His early works were on the theoretical analysis of collisions in gases, notably the collision with spin flip of an electron against a hydrogen atom, which would stimulate subsequent works by André Blandin and Jun Kondo about similar effects between conduction electrons, as well as magnetic properties in metals.
 This sort of activity led Mott to writing two books.
 The first one, which was edited together with Ian Sneddon, gives a simple and clear description of quantum mechanics, with an emphasis on the Schrödinger equation in real space.
 The second describes atomic and electronic collisions in gases, using the rotational symmetry of electronic states in the Hartree–Fock method.

 But already in the middle of the 1930s, Mott's interests had broadened to include solid states, leading to two more books that would have a great impact on the development of the field in the years prior and after World War II.
 In 1936, Theory of the Properties of Metals and Alloys (written together with H. Jones) describes a simplified framework which led to rapid progress.